 4. Go Early and/or Stay Late

 Volcano Bay is very popular.
-It’s not only brand new, it’s frankly the best water park I’ve ever seen and one of the best amusement parks.
+It’s not only brand new, but it’s also frankly the best water park I’ve ever seen and one of the best amusement parks.
 Don’t expect to see it without crowds for a few years if ever.
 Still, most people don’t want to get wet too early or too late at night.

 The key to Volcano Bay and the best of my Volcano Bay tips is to go closer to 3 pm and stay until closing.
 On-site resort guests of Universal Orlando are given early access to the park and it is worth getting up early to get a jump on the free seating and shorter lines.
 Check out 12 amazing reasons to stay at Loews Portofino Bay Hotel if you are looking to stay on property.